 Our consultation fees are minimal

-Our consultation fees are very minimal when compared with some other attorneys and are minimal in the overall cost of a highly contested divorce or custody case.
-Usually, we charge a $100 consultation fee for an hour of our time and $45 consultation fees for a half-hour of our time.
+Our consultation fees are very affordable and small compared to the price of a contested divorce or child custody case.
+We usually charge an hourly rate of $250 for an hour or $30 for up to a half-hour of our time.

-Prospective clients should expect to spend significantly more than that if they wish to hire an attorney for a divorce or custody matter.
-Because our consultation fees are minimal when compared with the overall cost of divorce, it is our belief that if a prospective client cannot afford the consultation fee, they simply cannot afford to hire us for their case.
-In those circumstances, there are other attorneys who still offer free initial consultations for family law.
+Prospective clients should expect to spend significantly more than that if they wish to hire a child custody attorney or a divorce attorney for that matter.
+Because our consultation fees are minimal when compared with the overall average cost of divorce, it is our belief that if a prospective client cannot afford the consultation fee, they simply cannot afford to hire us for their case.
+In those circumstances, there are other family law attorneys who still offer free initial consultations.
 I would encourage those unwilling to pay for an initial consultation to contact them.

 If you are considering hiring an attorney for a family law case, we can help but we do charge a minimal consultation fee.
 It is our opinion that the advice and direction you will obtain are worth the price.
 Call us today to schedule your appointment at (702) 433-2889 or fill out our on-line form for more information.